frakman1/lifx-lan-gui/README.md

 # Supported Platforms

-Currently tested on both Windows and Mac.
+Currently tested on both `Windows` and `Mac`.
 It should work on other platforms that appJar/tkinter supports as well but with no guarantees.